semrush/intergalactic/website/docs2/table-group/table-old/table-old.md

 ## Table with an accordion

-Example of a table with an [accordion](/components/accordion/accordion) 😎
+Example of a table with an [accordion](/components/accordion/accordion) :sunglasses:.

 ::: sandbox